-OPF's total pension liability as of December 31, 2018 is based on the results of an actuarial valuation date of January 1, 2018, and rolled-forward using generally accepted actuarial procedures.
+OPF's total pension liability as of December 31, 2019 is based on the results of an actuarial valuation date of January 1, 2019, and rolled-forward using generally accepted actuarial procedures.
 The total pension liability is determined by OPF's actuaries in accordance with GASB Statement No. 67, as part of their annual valuation.
 Actuarial valuations of an ongoing plan involve estimates of reported amounts and assumptions about probability of occurrence of events far into the future.
 Examples include assumptions about future employment mortality, salary increases, disabilities, retirements and employment terminations.
 Actuarially determined amounts are subject to continual review and potential modifications, as actual results are compared with past expectations and new estimates are made about the future.
 Assumptions considered were: withdrawal rates, disability retirement, service retirement, DROP elections, mortality, percent married and forms of the payment, DROP interest rate, CPI-based COLA, investment returns, salary increases and payroll growth.

-Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results, prepared as of January 1, 2018, compared with January 1, 2017, are presented below.
+Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results, prepared as of January 1, 2019, compared with January 1, 2018, are presented below.

-January 1, 2018

-Valuation Date January 1, 2018, with actuarial liabilities rolled forward to December 31, 2018

-Actuarial Cost Method Entry Age Normal

-Investment Rate of Return 8.0 percent

-Projected Salary Increases 3.75 percent to 10.5 percent

-Payroll Growth Inflation rate of 2.75 percent plus productivity increase rate of 0.5

-Cost of Living Adjustments 3.00 percent simple; 2.2 percent simple

-for increased based on the lesser of the

-increase in CPI and 3 percent
+January 1, 2019 January 1, 2018 Valuation Date January 1, 2019, with actuarial liabilities rolled forward to December 31, 2019 January 1, 2018, with actuarial liabilities rolled forward to December 31, 2018 Actuarial Cost Method Entry Age Normal Entry Age Normal Investment Rate of Return 8.0 percent 8.0 percent Projected Salary Increases 3.75 percent to 10.5 percent 3.75 percent to 10.5 percent Payroll Growth Inflation rate of 2.75 percent plus productivity increase rate of 0.5 Inflation rate of 2.75 percent plus productivity increase rate of 0.5 Cost of Living Adjustments 3.00 percent simple; 2.2 percent simple for increases based on the lesser of the increase in CPI and 3 percent 3.00 percent simple; 2.2 percent simple for increases based on the lesser of the increase in CPI and 3 percent

-For the January 1, 2018 valuation, mortality for non-disabled participants is based on the RP-2014 Total Employee and Healthy Annuitant Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with the Buck Modified 2016 Improvement Scale.
+For the January 1, 2019 valuation, mortality for non-disabled participants is based on the RP-2014 Total Employee and Healthy Annuitant Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with the Buck Modified 2016 Improvement Scale.
 Rates for surviving beneficiaries are adjusted by 120 percent.